 The end result is a suite of thermal nociceptive testing systems which are repeatable and reproducible.
 Topcat’s wireless thermal threshold systems are known worldwide to produce tight baseline data and to demonstrate analgesic effect and we are the only company to produce such systems commercially.

-MouseMet Thermal is our newest product.
-We believe from testing it on ourselves that the thresholds produced are in line with the rest of our range.
+We believe that the thresholds produced by MouseMet Hot are in line with the rest of our range.
 Validation data from the University of Queensland shows baseline thresholds of approximately 50C on mice with heat allodynia being detected at about 43C.
 Click here for the paper.